 Even if you only need protection in part of the EU, a EUTM may still represent a financially attractive alternative to national registrations as the cost of a EUTM may be no more than the cost of two national registrations.
-It is possible to save £30,000 or more by using the EUTM system instead of filing separate national applications.
+It is possible to make significant cost savings by using the EUTM system instead of filing separate national applications.
 Savings will also be made every ten years upon renewal of the trade mark, as instead of paying costs to renew a number of national registrations you only need to renew one EUTM.